JPVenson/DataAccess/README.md

 Linq

-The lib contains a small Linq Provider ( WIP ) this feature is very basic and will not be complete implimented.
+The lib contains a small Linq Provider ( WIP ) this feature is very basic and will not be complete implemented.